Coconut Cake: A towering triple-layer beauty, filled & iced with a fluffy, marshmallow-y frosting, & topped with mounds of sweet shredded coconut.

 Tall slice of coconut cake on a pink plate with a gold fork.

-I’ve got deviled eggs, pineapple stuffing, quiche Lorraine, and lemon meringue pie on the brain, lol!
+And I can’t stop thinking about Easter recipes!
+I’ve got deviled eggs, pineapple stuffing, quiche Lorraine, and lemon meringue pie on the brain!

-So it seemed to me like the perfect time to overhaul my old coconut cake post.
-This originally published way back in 2016, and it made a big splash!
+So it seems like the perfect time to overhaul my old coconut cake post.

 This coconut cake recipe bakes up light as a cloud and so pillowy!
 It’s just sweet enough and extra-moist, and it’s perfumed throughout with the fresh, tropical aroma of coconut.

-I like to bake it as a tall triple-layer beauty (talk about wow factor!), but it can also be made into a shorter, wider cake, a sheet cake, or even cupcakes.
+I like to bake it as a tall triple-layer beauty (talk about the wow factor!), but it can also be made into a shorter, wider cake, a sheet cake, or even cupcakes.

 Topped with a fluffy-sweet meringue frosting and coated in shredded coconut flakes, this simple coconut cake recipe will be the centerpiece of your holiday table.
-You’ll get rave reviews!

 Triple layer coconut cake recipe, baked and served on a white pedestal with a text overlay above reading "Coconut Cake."